-By incorporating Link Layer Discovery Protocol (LLDP), the Summit 400-24p reduces networking expenses by enabling Plug and Play installation of network devices, simplifying maintenance and reducing troubleshooting time.
-With its support of IEEE 802.1ab, LLDP simplifies the deployment of VoIP phones, wireless APs, cameras, and any device that supports this vendor-independent protocol.
+By incorporating LLDP, the Summit 400-24t reduces networking expenses by enabling Plug and Play installation of network devices, simplifying maintenance and reducing trouble-shooting time.
+With its support of IEEE 802.1ab, LLDP simplifies deployment of VoIP phones, wireless APs, cameras, and any device that supports this vendor independent protocol.